Poltys (spider)

 Poltys is a genus of orb-weaver spiders first described by C. L. Koch in 1843.
-Many species are cryptic and are known to masquerade as leaves and twigs during the day, and build an orb web at night to capture prey.
-The shape of the abdomen which often gives the impression of a rough and broken branch can vary among individuals within a species.
-The web is eaten up before dawn and reconstructed after dusk.
+Many species are cryptic and are known to masquerade as leaves and twigs during the day, with the shape of the abdomen giving it the impression of a rough and broken branch, and the shape can vary among individuals within a species, promoting crypsis.